pelithne/k8s/admin-account-access.md

 Give the Service Connection a nice name, then click **Save** at the bottom of the screen.

 ### Service Connection for AKS
-Create another "New Service Connection".
+Once again, select "New Service Connection".
 In the search field, type "Kubernetes" and select kubernetes from the search results, then click **Next**.

 <p align="left">
   <img width="40%" hspace="0" src="./media/aks-service-connection.PNG">